Gracekadiri/FINANCIAL-PERFORMANCE-ANALYSIS/README.md

 - The USA is the highest revenue-generating country, contributing 28.23% of the total income.
 Egypt follows closely, accounting for 26.65% of the total income.
 These two countries combined contribute more than half of the company's total revenue.

 ## Recommendations:
-- Based on the analysis, decision-makers are advised to focus on strengthening the top-performing revenue sources and advertising channels to further enhance income.
+- Based on the analysis, decision-makers should focus their efforts on strengthening the top-performing revenue sources, namely Advertising, Licensing, and Usage Fees.
+This can be achieved by investing more resources and innovative ideas into these revenue streams to maximize their potential.

 - Leveraging customer data and feedback can aid in tailoring marketing strategies to target specific audiences effectively.